samsperd/mealgenie/README.md

 - The delivery worker platform receives the requests, accept them.
 The platform can also activate and de-activate any food or addon unavaliable in a restaurant.
 - Customer sees foods avaliable on the client side, places order and waits for the order.
 Payment gateways are Paystack and Flutterwave

+## Components
+Made with laravel, vue js, bootsrap vue, vuetify, paystack, flutterwave
 ## Note
-This was a personal business and was an actual business when i was in college
+This was a personal business and was an actual business when I was in college